Basal-cell carcinoma: Standard surgical excision

 Surgery to remove the basal-cell carcinoma affected area and the surrounding skin is thought to be the most effective treatment.
 A disadvantage with standard surgical excision is a reported higher recurrence rate of basal-cell cancers of the face, especially around the eyelids, nose, and facial structures.
-There is no clear approach, nor a clear research comparing the effectiveness of Mohs micrographic surgery versus surgical excision for BCC of the eye.
+There is no clear approach, nor clear research comparing the effectiveness of Mohs micrographic surgery versus surgical excision for BCC of the eye.

-For basal cell carcinoma excisions on the lower lip the wound can be covered with a keystone flap.
+For basal cell carcinoma excisions on the lower lip, the wound can be covered with a keystone flap.
 A keystone flap is achieved by creating a flap below the defect and pulling it superiorly to cover the wound.
 This can be performed if there is enough skin laxity to cover the defect and adequate blood supply to the flap.

 Mohs surgery

-For many new (primary) and all recurrent forms of basal cell carcinoma after previous surgery, especially on the head, neck, hands, feet, genitalia and anterior legs (shins), Mohs surgery should be considered.
+For many new (primary) and all recurrent forms of basal cell carcinoma after previous surgery, especially on the head, neck, hands, feet, genitalia, and anterior legs (shins), Mohs surgery should be considered.

 Mohs surgery (or Mohs micrographic surgery) is an outpatient procedure, developed by Frederic E. Mohs in the 1930s, in which the tumor is surgically excised and then immediately examined under a microscope.
 It is a form of pathology processing called CCPDMA, which means that the entire surgical margin (both edges and deep) is examined.
-During the surgery, after each removal of tissue and while the patient waits, the tissue is examined for cancer cells.
+During the surgery, after each tissue removal and while the patient waits, the tissue is examined for cancer cells.
 That examination dictates the decision for additional tissue removal.
 Mohs surgery is also used for squamous-cell carcinoma, melanoma, atypical fibroxanthoma, dermatofibrosarcoma protuberans, Merkel cell carcinoma, microcystic adnexal carcinoma, and multiple other skin cancers; usually with cure rates higher than for other surgical and non-surgical treatments.